grafana/alloy/docs/sources/tutorials/flow-by-example/get-started.md

 ## Who is this for?

 This set of tutorials contains a collection of examples that build on each other to demonstrate how to configure and use [{{< param "PRODUCT_NAME" >}}][alloy].
-It assumes you have a basic understanding of what {{< param "PRODUCT_ROOT_NAME" >}} is and telemetry collection in general.
+It assumes you have a basic understanding of what {{< param "PRODUCT_NAME" >}} is and telemetry collection in general.
 It also assumes a base level of familiarity with Prometheus and PromQL, Loki and LogQL, and basic Grafana navigation.
 It assumes no knowledge of {{< param "PRODUCT_NAME" >}} or River concepts.

 ## What is {{% param "PRODUCT_NAME" %}}?